A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Preferred Specimen

-Sputum, bronchoalveolar lavage (BAL) fluid, brushing, washing or aspirate collected in any sterile leak-proof container.
+2 mL sputum, lower respiratory, or bronchoalveolar lavage (BAL) fluid, brushing, washing or aspirate collected in a sterile leak-proof container or

-Sputum, bronchoalveolar lavage (BAL) fluid, brushing, washing or aspirate collected in any sterile leak-proof container.
+2 mL sputum, lower respiratory, or bronchoalveolar lavage (BAL) fluid, brushing, washing or aspirate collected in a sterile leak-proof container or

 Minimum Volume